Breezy Willow Farm Video Brings the Community Together in a Peaceful, Natural Setting; Markets CSA Program

 “When the community supports our local farm they are helping to keep agriculture alive in their own community of Howard County,” says RJ.
 “In addition, when members sign up, they are feeding other families in need.
 We donate shares to needy families each week.”
 All extra vegetables each week are picked by volunteers in the community and are donated to the Howard County Food Bank.
 Nothing on Breezy Willow Farm is ever wasted.

-The community is invited to visit farm store every Saturday, 10am to 2pm to pick up seasonally fresh, local produce and goods such as local cheeses, honey and breads.
+The community is invited to visit the farm store every Saturday, to pick up seasonally fresh, local produce and goods such as local cheeses, honey and breads.
 The farm store also has gift items such as Breezy Willow Farm’s hand-made soaps and scarves or socks made from the soft fiber provided by the Alpacas.

 A Peaceful, Natural Setting